pywbem/nocaselist/docs/intro.rst

 The package is supported and tested on the following Python versions:

-* Python: 3.6 and all higher 3.x versions
+* Python: 3.8 and higher

 .. _`Installing`: